openjdk/jextract/doc/GUIDE.md

 Jextract accepts one or more header files.
 When multiple header files are specified, the `--header-class-name` option is mandatory.
 Header files can be specified in two different ways:

-   1. simple header file name like "foo.h" or header file path like "bar/foo.h"
+   1. Simple header file name like `foo.h` or header file path like `bar/foo.h`

    2. Special header file path or file name like "<stdio.h>", "<GLUT/glut.h>".
       With this syntax, the header full or relative path is not required.
 The usual C compiler